Get started with Baxter

 | language | "en-GB" | Writing language.
 Use "en-GB" for UK English or "en-US" for US English. |

-Comparing branches with /compare
+Comparing branches with /compare-branches

-Baxter includes a built-in slash command for comparing two branch snapshots side by side.
+A power tool for comparing two branch snapshots side by side.
 It produces Markdown files and converts them to PDFs — no HTML files left behind.

 Where do branch snapshots go?